petercz1/video_reformatter/README.md

 ## installation

 * copy the files into  a directory of your choice
-* adjust options in classes/options.php, specifically **the location of your files**
 * this is meant to be run as a local app with the input of options etc under your direct supervision.
 If you want to adapt this for web use in some way then do not rely on `escapeshellcmd()` and `escapeshellarg()` to sanitize your input!

 ## operation